 Only the very best applications should be recommended.
 As a guide, approximately 10% should fall into the top scoring band ('A').
 These would have been assessed as near flawless applications across all assessment criteria.

-A Scoring Matrix for the scores A to E is provided in Table 1 below and should guide scoring for Detailed Assessors.
+A Scoring Matrix for the scores A to E is provided in the Appendix and should guide scoring by both Detailed and General Assessors.